vinhta1/Obsidian-Repository/SCCoM/Private/Ideas.md

 The *Office*
 Brutalism, Art Deco, Liminal, Infinite Cubicle
 The meat grinder of the job market.
 Their goal is to put people into a job they can't leave.
+As such, there is always work to do.
+They seek to purchase and expand within Santa Cruz, eventually even going through the forest.
+They control a lot of private businesses and have facets in most industries present in Santa Cruz.
+Whether it's entertainment, environmental, scientific, etc.

 The Boardwalk
 Moonshadow's Tent.
 Ewan's Arcade.
 A casual place of gathering where the crew can find some solace, but also a hotspot or jumping pad for activity.
+Not so much a faction than a place.

 The Groves (Lighthouse Point/Walton Lighthouse, UCSC Forest, The Mystery Spot) Places of greenery, thick forests, and the like are all hubs for the druidic circles inside Santa Cruz.
-They are the forces that hold back hostile forces from the ocean.
+They are the forces that hold back hostile forces from the ocean and the forest.
+They try to protect the environment the best they can.
+Sometimes the people feel like the forest is a better place for them.

 Lemuria vs Atlantis?
 Lemuria and Atlantis?
 Some underwater realm Lemuria, advanced humans.
 Tech-heavy and adapting the environment to sustain themselves and their society.